giantswarm/fmt/releases/how_write_changelog_message.md

 ## Scope

 Changelogs live inside the code repositories of our components.
 They have a common structure defined in [versionbundle](https://godoc.org/github.com/giantswarm/versionbundle#Bundle).
 There are a component name, a description and a kind property for every changelog.
-As example, they look:
+As an example, they look like this:

 ```golang
 Changelogs: []versionbundle.Changelog{